TEDDIES FOR LOVING CARE

 HOW AND WHERE TO DONATE

-Due to the magnificent response by Lodges to support TLC there are currently sufficient funds to meet the present and anticipated demand.
-However, you as an individual or your Lodge may of course continue to contribute to the scheme.
+There have been magnificent responses by Lodges to support TLC and you as an individual, or your Lodge, may continue to contribute to the scheme.
 There are also lapel badges which should be available at each Masonic Centre, or through your Group Area Representative or the Provincial Grand Charity Steward.
 Ideally donations from individuals or Lodges should be Gift Aided.
 The Provincial Charity Steward would be pleased to supply approved Hants & IOW TLC Relief Chest Gift Aid forms upon request.

 Donations should be sent to the MCF Relief Chest Scheme at 60 Great Queen Street London WC2B 5AZ.
 Cheques should be made payable to “The Relief Chest Scheme” and must be credited to the “Hampshire and Isle of Wight TLC Relief Chest No E0101”.
 You may use the standard relief chest forms available by way of the MCF website here.